China–Venezuela relations: Chávez administration (1999-2013)

-Maduro administration (2013-present)
+Maduro administration (2013-2026)

+President Nicolás Maduro shaking hands with Chinese leader Xi Jinping in 2025.

-In March 2013 Hugo Chávez died.
+In March 2013, Hugo Chávez died.
 In April, a special presidential election was held in which Chávez's vice president Nicolás Maduro won.

 In 2017, the Supreme Tribunal of Venezuela removed power from the elected National Assembly, resulting in a constitutional crisis and protests that year.
 Maduro called for a rewrite of the constitution, and the Constituent Assembly of Venezuela was elected in 2017, under what many—including Venezuela's chief prosecutor Luisa Ortega and Smartmatic, the company that ran the voting machines—considered irregular voting conditions; the majority of its members were pro-Maduro.
 On 20 May 2018, presidential elections were called prematurely; opposition leaders had been jailed, exiled or forbidden to run, there was no international observation, and tactics were used to suggest voters could lose their jobs or social welfare if they did not vote for Maduro.
 While the majority of nations in the Western world did not recognize the Constituent Assembly election or the validity of Maduro's 2018 reelection, and the Canadian, Panamanian, and the United States governments sanctioned Maduro, China, Russia and other allies recognized the elections and congratulated Maduro for winning.

 In January 2019, the opposition-majority National Assembly declared that Maduro's re-election was invalid and declared its president, Juan Guaidó, to be acting president of the Venezuela.
 The US, Canada, and most of Western Europe and Latin America (including Brazil, Colombia, Argentina) recognized Guaidó as interim president.

 However, China and Russia have continued to voice support for Maduro and have accused of the US of interfering in Venezuela's domestic affairs amid the ongoing turmoil.
 Iran has also condemned US threats, while a few Latin American countries such as Cuba and Bolivia also continue to back the Maduro administration.